 You may be asked to back into a space that is to the right rear of your vehicle.
-You are to back into that space without striking the side or rear boundaries marked by cones.
+You will drive straight forward and then back your vehicle into that space without striking the side or rear boundaries marked by cones.
 You must place your vehicle completely into the space.
-(See Figure 12.2)
+(See Figure 12.2.)